apache/doris/docs/en/docs/admin-manual/config/be-config.md

 * Description: Follow up query requests create threads dynamically, with a maximum of 512 threads created.
 * Default value: 2048

-#### `doris_max_pushdown_conjuncts_return_rate`

-* Type: int32
-* Description:  When BE performs HashJoin, it will adopt a dynamic partitioning method to push the join condition to OlapScanner.
-When the data scanned by OlapScanner is larger than 32768 rows, BE will check the filter condition.
-If the filter rate of the filter condition is lower than this configuration, Doris will stop using the dynamic partition clipping condition for data filtering.
-* Default value: 90

 #### `doris_max_scan_key_num`

 * Type: int